gokiburikin/gkbrkn_noita/README.md

 # gkbrkn_noita
 A collection of things I'm adding to Noita.
-This mod contains an in-game config menu.
+This mod contains an in-game config menu found at the top right of the screen.
 Use it to toggle options and custom content.
+To install just download the ZIP from the clone or download button above and extract the gkbrkn_noita-master folder to your Noita mods folder.

 ### Misc Features (14)
 - [x] **Gold Counter**: Add a message showing how much gold was picked recently.